TNG/junit-dataprovider/CONTRIBUTING.md

 ## JUnit dataprovider Contributor License Agreement

+* You will only submit contributions using your real name (sorry, no pseudonyms or anonymous contributions).
 * You will only submit contributions where you have authored 100% of the content.
 * You will only submit contributions to which you have the necessary rights.
 This means in particular, that if you are employed you have received the necessary permissions